 Studies conducted with an investigational agent or device (IND or IDE) are subject to the requirements of both the regulations set forth by the Department of Health & Human Services as well as the Food and Drug Administration regulations.
 21 CFR part 312 (clinical investigations) as well as 45 CFR 46, Subpart A (Research involving human subjects).
 The FDA and OHRP have provided guidance documents that define unanticipated problems involving risks to participants or others.
 The researcher and team are responsible for reporting, to the IRB, study sponsor , NIH, and FDA (according to 21CFR312.32), any unanticipated problems involving risks to participants or others if they are unexpected; related or possibly related to participation in research; and increase the risk of harm.
 Safety problems must be identified and reported to the IRB in a manner outlined in the approved protocol.

 Federal regulations make no distinction between the issues the IRB must consider during initial review and those they must consider at the time of continuing review.
-The eight criteria for initial approval and continuing approval are exactly the same.
+The criteria for initial approval and continuing approval are exactly the same.
 However, at the time of continuing review, the IRB must also consider whether there has been identified any changes to the risk/benefit ratio.
-The length of time between continuing reviews is dependent upon many factors such as whether this research is novel in humans, whether it involves an extremely risky procedure, the experience of the research team in conducting the procedures etc. The maximum period of time for which the IRB can grant any approval is one year.
-Therefore, it is important that the researcher remains cognizant of the expiration date for his/her IRB approval and submit a continuing review report which allows sufficient time for the IRB review to occur and the PI to address any concerns the IRB may raise.
+For research that is considered greater than minimal risk and for FDA-regulated research, continuing review will be conducted at intervals appropriate to the degree of risk, no less than once a year.
+The length of time between continuing reviews is dependent upon many factors such as whether this research is novel in humans, whether it involves an extremely risky procedure, the experience of the research team in conducting the procedures etc. It is important that the researcher remains cognizant of the expiration date for his/her IRB approval and submit a continuing review report which allows sufficient time for the IRB review to occur and the PI to address any concerns the IRB may raise.
 Continuing review of a study is submitted via the electronic IRB system.

 Researchers are required to maintain, for a minimum of three years, all of the following: